What is Sales Quantity Variance?

-Sales quantity variance and the Sales Mix Variance put together is the total Sales Volume Variance.
+Sales quantity variance and the Sales Mix Variance put together are the total Sales Volume Variance.
 Thus, we can say that SQV is a sub-part or sub-variance of the Sales Volume Variance.
 There is a small difference between SQV and SVV.
-The sales quantity variance takes into account the sales numbers (quantity) according to the standard mix of products set before the start of the period.
-But the sales volume variance takes into account the overall sales volume of the goods.
+The sales quantity variance considers the sales numbers (quantity) according to the standard mix of products set before the start of the period.
+But the sales volume variance considers the overall sales volume of the goods.

 What Factors affect the Sales Quantity Variance?

 The factors that affect or cause SQV are:

 A change in demand for the product or service of the company will result in SQV.
 A rise in demand over the period under consideration will lead to higher profits, higher turnover, and a favorable SQV.
 A rise in demand can happen because of many factors.
 These factors include a change in income of the consumers, change in tastes and fashion, an increase in the price of competitor’s products, improvement in quality, technology enhancement, etc.

 A company can also experience unfavorable SQV because of a fall in demand.
 Some of the reasons for a fall in demand can be outdated technology, availability of better substitutes, fall in prices of competitor’s products, quality issues, poor marketing, and promotions, etc. This will result in lower profits and a lower turnover for the company.